Implementing the three-neutron quantization condition

 \subsubsection{Threshold expansion for $\cK_{\rm df,3}$ in the lab frame}

 Our final task is to determine the form of $\cK_{\rm df,3}^{\sf lab}$.
 Here, we use the results of the threshold expansion worked out in Ref.~\cite{\threeN}.
+We stress that one can consider a more general form of $\Kdf$---as long as it is consistent with Lorentz covariance---but we choose to use the threshold expansion so as to provide a concrete example of the required manipulations.
+We also note that $\Kdf$ includes, in principle, contributions that involve (multiple) pion exchanges between nuclei (as long as they do not involve $s$-channel three-neutron cuts), but these are considered short-distance contributions within our energy range [\Cref{eq:Erange}], for the pion can be integrated out.

-This is an expansion in the dimension of local six-neutron operators, i.e. an expansion in derivatives.
+The threshold expansion is an expansion in the dimension of local six-neutron operators, i.e. in derivatives.
 In addition, to limit the number of terms, Ref.~\cite{\threeN} used a nonrelativistic expansion, assuming $\bm k^2 \ll M_N^2$.
 In this way, it was found that there were two terms at leading nontrivial order,

 where

 Here $\overline{\cA}$ indicates complete antisymmetrization separately over $\{\bm p, \bm a', \bm b'\}$ and $\{\bm k, \bm a, \bm b\}$, while $\chi_k$, $\chi_a$, \dots are dimensionless two-spinors associated with the particle having momenta $\bm k$, $\bm a$, \dots.
 Thus, for example, if $m_s(\bm k) = 1$, then $\chi_k^T = (1, 0)$.
 The natural cutoff scale on momenta is set by the pion mass, $\Lambda_{\rm EFT} \sim M_\pi$, and we expect the dimensionless coefficients $c_A$ and $c_B$ to be of order unity.